TYPO3-Documentation/TYPO3CMS-Tutorial-Templating/Documentation/Tasks/WorkingTypoScript/MarksSubparts/Subnav/Index.rst

 		wrap = <ul id="submenu">|</ul>
 		expAll = 1

 Now let's have a look at the rendering definition for a single item on level 1, when it is in normal state.
-We want to wrap each item on level 1 in an li tag.
-In the menus METANAV and TOPNAV we always used the property "allWrap" to do this kind of task.
-However, this property only wraps the item itself.
-But when we have an item with subpages, these subpages would not be included in the wrap, but would follow after it.
-With other words: allWrap would insert the closing li tag, before the tags for the subpages start (that is the ul tag and the li tags inside it).
-This would lead to invalid HTML; the nesting of the different tags would no longer be valid.
-So what we need here is a property, which does not only wrap the menu item, which we have currently, but also all subitems.
-The result should be that the closing li tag is inserted *after* the subpages.
-This can be done with "wrapItemAndSub".
-So we add this to our template:
+We want to wrap each item on level 1 in an :code:`<li>` tag, but that tag should be wrapped around the :code:`<ul>` structure of its child pages.
+In that case the :code:`allWrap` property which we have used so far in the METANAV and TOPNAV menus is not appropriate, because it wil wrap only around the menu item itself and not around the child structure, thus generating invalid HTML.
+Luckily there is a specific property just for this case, called :code:`wrapItemAndSub`:

 .. code-block:: typoscript

 	SUBNAV.1 {
-		# Definition per page
+		// Definition per page
-		# NO: default formatting
+		// NO: default formatting
 		NO = 1
 		NO {
 			wrapItemAndSub = <li>|</li>
 		}
 	}

-As you see in the HTML template there also is the CSS ID "active", which should be added to that one menu item, which currently is active.
-So again it is not enough to just define NO as normal default state and to always use that state, but we also have to add a special definition for the case of a page being active.
-So we need to define this different wrap in the property "wrapItemAndSub" of the object "ACT", so that it overwrites our normal default wrap:
+This menu also has an active state, which we need to define.
+We also need to use the :code:`wrapItemAndSub` property for the :code:`ACT` state:

 .. code-block:: typoscript

 	SUBNAV.1 {
 		ACT = 1
 		ACT {
-			# Use another wrap
+			// Use another wrap
 			wrapItemAndSub = <li id="active">|</li>
 		}
 	}

-Now we have the definitions for the pages in the first level of our menu complete.
+With that, the definition of our first menu level is complete.

-The next thing to do is to add the defintions for pages, which are displayed in the second level of our menu.
-You already know that - while the rendering of the pages for the first level of our menu is defined in "SUBNAV.1" - the rendering for the pages on level 2 will be done in "SUBNAV.2".
-As I explained above, we will not define each of these lines again for level 2, because they are nearly identical.
-Instead you will now learn how to copy objects in TypoScript.
+As we discussed earlier, the structure for the second level is basically the same.
+It would be a shame writing the same TypoScript code again.
+Instead we want to use the possiblity to copy TypoScript objects, so that :code:`SUBNAV.2` starts out the same as :code:`SUBNAV.1`.

-Until now we always used the operator "=" to assign a value to a property.
-Copying an object works with the operator "<".
+Until now we always used the :code:`=` operator to assign a value to a property.

-Before we continue with our template it makes sense to explain this with an example.
-I have the object HEADERTITLE.
-Now I can create a copy of it and call the copy ANOTHEROBJECT:
+Copying an object works with the :code:`<` operator.

+Let's first look at a simple example, where we copy an object called HEADERTITLE to ANOTHEROBJECT.

 .. code-block:: typoscript